civiclabsconsulting/civiclabs.com/src/_posts/2017-01-19-7-reasons-to-have-your-next-important-software-project-written-in-haskell.md

 title: 7 Reasons to Have Your Next (Important) Software Application Written in Haskell
 date: 2017-01-19
 teaser: Thinking about having a custom software application written for you or your company?
 Read this first.
+description: Not Just Code.
+The Right Code.
+Civic Labs is a software consulting company focused on building custom medical and financial applications.
+We specialize in provably correct software written in Haskell and Coq.
 author: Brandon Stiles
 comments: true
 categories: haskell coq software